-- Extended use of N95 respirators can be considered for source control while HCP are in the healthcare facility, to cover one's mouth and nose to prevent spread of respiratory secretions when they are talking, sneezing, or coughing.
+- Basically, on the bottom of each authentic box of 3M respirators equipped with 3M Safe Guard are two codes a Secure Code and a Lot Code.
+Both are needed to authenticate the product.
+If your product is authentic, there is a green check mark message during the authentication check. - o If any other mark appears, contact 3M anti-fraud hotline (1-800-426-8688 in the U.S.).
+The hotline is also available to answer any questions or concerns. - Conventional Capacity: Your Organization's Usual practice with an adequate supply of N95 masks N95 respirators can be considered for source control by staff to cover one's mouth and nose to prevent spread of respiratory secretions when they are talking, sneezing, or coughing.
 When used for this purpose, N95s may be used until they become soiled, damaged, or hard to breathe through.
 They should be immediately discarded after removal. - Extended use strategy for N-95 being used as PPE should NOT be used when an organization is in conventional capacity mode.
+Exhalation Valves on Respirator Masks

-Contingency Capacity Strategies for N-95
+Contingency Capacity Strategies for N-95 Masks

-- Respirators are to be prioritized for Healthcare Personnel who are using them as PPE over those HCP who are using them for source control. - Extended use strategy is permitted in contingency capacity, however, the N95 should be discarded immediately after being removed.
+- Respirators are to be prioritized for staff who are using them as PPE over those staff who are using them for source control. - Extended use strategy is permitted in contingency capacity, however, the N95 should be discarded immediately after being removed.